What is your complaints procedure?

 We accept payment by cheque or electronic bank transfer or by debit/credit card over the telephone.
-Please call our Property Accounts Line 0121 710 1981 and select the relevant option from the list.
-Alternatively, please email firstname.lastname@example.org and your email will be forwarded to the correct team who will then liaise directly with you.
+Please call our Property Accounts Line 0121 710 1981 and select option 3 to talk with the team.
+Alternatively, please email firstname.lastname@example.org and your email will be dealt with by the team who will then liaise directly with you.

 Why have I received an invoice for a balancing charge?

 This is an invoice sent when the final service charge year-end accounts are produced.
 In simple terms, the balancing charge will be because there was more money spent during the year than was estimated.
 The accounts that should accompany the invoice, or may have been sent prior, will show the details of the actual expenditure.
 The Property Manager for your development will be able to provide more detail in each case.
 Please remember that the normal service charge invoices are based on an estimate and we cannot foresee all eventualities that may occur during the year ahead.